WILL I GET LETTERS AFTER MY NAME?

 If you have experience with a minimum of 20 cases that can pass our accreditation criteria (by submission), then you can apply for exemption from personal supervision under the APEL scheme (Accreditation of Prior and Experiential Learning).
 In this case, you can have each stage of treatment approved and supervised remotely by our Course Tutors.

 HOW MUCH STUDY DOES THE PGCERT INVOLVE?

 AM I ABLE TO CONTINUE TO THE POSTGRADUATE DIPLOMA IN DENTAL IMPLANTOLOGY?

-2020 PGCert (Dent Imp) students are able to move into Year 2 of the PGDip (Dent Imp) program under the Approved Prior Learning scheme (APL).
+PGCert (Dent Imp) students are able to move directly into Year 2 of the PGDip (Dent Imp) program under the Approved Prior Learning scheme (APL).
 Yr 1 (PGCert) Theory modules would need to be completed with a pass grade.
 Practical Skills Week must be completed or scheduled, and Yr 1 clinical cases can roll over into Year 2 of the PGDip.